Armenian national awakening: Civilization Perspective

-According to one position the breakdown of the "coexistence of the communities within the Ottoman Empire" was a direct result of the Christian Armenians and Muslims (Turks and Kurds) inability of living together.
+According to one essentialist position, the breakdown of the "coexistence of the communities within the Ottoman Empire" was the direct result of the Christian Armenians and Muslims Turks and Kurds not being able to live together.
 Armenian Patriarch Nerses Varjabedyan expresses his position to British Minister of Foreign Affairs, Lord Salisbury on April 13, 1878.

 Most of the Ottoman sources do not give credit to these claims.
 They present the argument that the system of "Millet" and State and Religion preserved the Empire for centuries.
 A strong argument behind rejecting the "clash of civilizations" originated from the analysis of the activity timetable.
 The clashes collected in distinct events.
 Each event had high density with distinct beginning and an end.
 There was no single period that a thousand deaths were spread over a long period of time.
 This fact supports the "revolutionary view" instead of clash of civilizations, which showed the European powers the true nature of Ottoman rule.
 European powers needed to do something about these events through the international agreements.
 Assuredly Europe would do nothing if those thousand deaths were spread over years.